-Writing 6 (full year) - Sixth grade language arts is a required class, and is designed to teach sixth grade standards for writing, language, speaking, and listening.
-Students will write narrative, persuasive, and informative texts.
+Writing 6 (full year) - Sixth grade writing is designed to teach sixth grade standards for writing, with additional instruction in language, speaking, and listening.
+Students will practice writing in narrative, persuasive, and informative styles.
 In addition, they will continue to learn to recognize and use conventions of Standard English.
 Students will work independently and collaboratively, and will take part in speaking and listening activities throughout the course.